Jewish Board of Guardians (United Kingdom): Early history and foundation

-"Organization such as possessed by the board is necessary from an economic point of view, so as to practically eradicate the great problem of relief in a manner which will do the largest amount of good with the means at disposal; and the fact must not be ignored that a larger expenditure is not a sure indication of an increase in pauperperism and nursing but may reflect a removal of poverty by a prompt wrestling with discovered suffering through the bestowal of an adequate and measured assistance."

 Work

 Initial aims

 The Board of Guardians was established to help the poor Jewish community in London.
 The board aimed to create a system that would help this community without creating a class dependent on it for survival.
 As Eugene C. Black states,"the board strove to avoid any form of aid that might pauperise the recipient or crease passive dependency".

 Unlike other Victorian charities the Board could not rely on the workhouse and had to create useful and novel practices to help their own community.
 The Board aimed to provide relief that would help others in the long term.
 "From the outset the Board found it hard to meet the needs of the ever-increasing poor Jewish community".
 The board relied on donations from eminent Jewish families to fund their charitable work.
 However, the needs of the community soon expanded far past the resources available.
 As Laurie Magnus states in the volume to commemorate the first fifty years of the board, "from the very onset of its work the board found it difficult to maintain this equilibrium.
 They community required its services.
 And this fact, proved somewhat embarrassing when the fresh duties were thrust upon the board without the corresponding resources".